georchestra/geonetwork/README.md

 Migrating
 ---------

-Here's a short procedure to follow if you wish to upgrade your existing geOrchestra GeoNetwork from 2.6.3 (geOrchestra < 12.11) or from 2.9 (geOrchestra 12.11) or 2.10 (geOrchestra 13.02)
+Here's a short procedure to follow if you wish to upgrade your existing geOrchestra GeoNetwork from 2.6.3 (geOrchestra < 12.11) or from 2.9 (geOrchestra 12.11) to 2.10 (geOrchestra 13.02)

 * upgrade the security proxy